Dirt Diggers Digest Guide to Strategic Corporate Research

 Dockets

 Courtlink, a commercial service owned by LexisNexis, provides a more convenient and speedier system for accessing PACER information, though at a substantially higher price.
-There is also an extensive docket search feature on the subscription service Bloomberg Law.
+It also provides access to many state courts.

 The U.S. Tax Court, which hears cases brought by companies and individuals challenging IRS notices of deficiency, puts its docket online.
 Tax Court cases are important to check, because they may require a company to put its tax return into the public record for a period of time.

-State courts have been somewhat slower in putting their dockets online, but they are starting to catch up.
+Access to state court dockets varies from state to state.
+Some provide free access, some charge a fee, and some are not available online.
 For a list of which courts are available electronically, check LLRX.com.
-Courtlink also provides access to some state court dockets.
+Courtlink also provides access to numerous state court dockets.

 The Corporate Prosecution Registry is a database of federal criminal cases brought against corporate entities.